nya3jp/tast/docs/test_dependencies.md

 # Tast Test Dependencies (go/tast-deps)

-A test may specify software features that must be supported by the DUT's system image in order for the test to run successfully.
+A test may specify software features or hardware features that must be supported on the DUT in order for the test to run successfully.
 If one or more features aren't supported by the DUT, the test will usually be skipped.
 See the `tast` command's `-checktestdeps` flag to control this behavior.

-Tests specify dependencies through the `SoftwareDeps` field in [testing.Test].
+Tests specify dependencies through the `SoftwareDeps` field and `HardwareDeps` field in [testing.Test].

 [testing.Test]: https://godoc.org/chromium.googlesource.com/chromiumos/platform/tast.git/src/chromiumos/tast/testing#Test

+## Software dependencies

-## Existing features
+### Existing features

 The following software features are defined: